 You have to have hope to believe for a healed and restored marriage.
 Hope is the fuel that keeps you pressing forward.
 It is what keeps you looking at the marriage you want in spite of the difficult situation you’re in.
 With hope, you can be the one holding on to your marriage even if your spouse “thinks” your marriage is over.
 For more on hope read, “9 Ways to Keep from Losing Hope.”

 Open the door:

 Don’t get me wrong, this is not, “don’t let the door hit you on your way out.”
-This is something I learned from Dobson’s book.
-If your spouse feels like they are a caged bird and they are thrashing about trying to find their freedom, you have to open the door and set them free.
+If your spouse feels like they are a caged bird.
+And they are thrashing about trying to find their freedom.
+You have to open the door and set them free.
 You can never win at love if you’re holding on to your spouse and keeping them captive.
-It will be scary to set them free, but remember the only love you will ever receive from them is a love they choose to freely give you.
+It will be scary to set them free.
+But remember the only love you will ever receive from them is a love they choose to freely give you.

 Create your own space:

 The second thing I learned from Dr. Dobson was when a spouse moves away from the marriage, it is because they want to create some space between you and them.
 When this happens, the last thing you want to do is try to close the gap between you when it is not what they want.

 That will only push them further away as they try to maintain the space they feel they need.
 What you have to do is start to create your own space.
 Start moving in a direction that shows you are capable of making it in life without them.
 When you do this you will create more space between the two of you and if your spouse has any reservation about the direction they have chosen, they will feel a greater distance between you and they will move back in your direction in order to close the gap.